wix-incubator/headless-components/docs/api/CMS_COLLECTION_ITEM_INTERFACE.md

 ### CmsItem.Action.AddToCart/CmsItem.Action.BuyNow/CmsItem.Action.PreOrder

-**⚠️ NOT YET IMPLEMENTED** - Planned e-commerce action components for CMS items that are products.
+Planned e-commerce action components for CMS items that are products.

 Add to cart action button.
 Applied only if it's CMS e-commerce.